 As for this site inspiration and my poetic hero,

 I have been studying Emily Dickinson, her world, and her extraordinary works for approximately 9 years—and I’ll give you forewarning: She’s *still* inexhaustible.

 My studies of Dickinson have been my personal creative exercises outside of my own poetry.
 The sheer depth of her craft—managing pinpoint accuracy in word selection, yet still giving volumes of interpretation for any single poem—still simply amazes.

 I’ll say it: She is unmatched.—Bring on the pitchforks

 Equally as intriguing is the story of her life—mostly because we somehow know so much and yet so little of it at once.
 Conjecture in all realms abounds to this day, and arguments about her first person narration as /of course it’s autobiographical/sort of autobiographical/totally not autobiographical/how dare you/ pound the walls in endless classrooms.

-When I returned for grad school, I pushed my Dickinson research into project after project, and ultimately, into a final thesis of historical fiction chronicling her journey.
-My current creative labor of love (monster task) is in fleshing out the thesis to full-fledged book form.
+When I returned for grad school for creative writing, I pushed my Dickinson research into project after project, and ultimately, into a final thesis of historical fiction chronicling her journey.
+My current extended creative labor of love (monster impossible task for this poet brain) is in fleshing out the thesis to full-fledged book form.